gassman/net-flow/README.md

 * Flow packet size
 * Flow duration
 * Flow length
 Covering forward, reverse and total statistics and including minimum, maximum, mean and standard deviation values for some metrics.
+Optionally set a label to classify the output before importing the data into a machine learning tool

 Outut is  in CSV format and suitable for consumptions within Pandas or other frameworks accepting CSV input.